How to Make Sure Your Connection Isn’t Leaking: WebRTC, DNS, IPv6 Leaks4 min read

 For most operational systems, there are no risks of any DNS leaks ever occurring, but a technique employed in newer Windows systems, although designed to improve network performance, makes VPN users prone to exposing their identities.
 This is because Windows sends DNS requests in parallel, using all available channels, including those outside the VPN tunnel, and chooses the fastest.

 A good VPN service for Windows should have a build-in DNS leak prevention mechanism.
-To check whether or not it is effective, turn it on and go to https://ipleak.net
+Want to check if your system leaks DNS?
+Click the below button to go to the DNS leak test page:

-WebRTC is an open-source project that provides browsers with APIs that allow direct P2P communication inside a web-page, eliminating the need for installing additional plugins or programs.
+WebRTC stands for “Web Real-Time Communication” and is an open-source project that provides browsers with APIs that allow direct P2P communication inside a web-page, eliminating the need for installing additional plugins or programs.
 A useful tool, no doubt, as it is called to improve browser-to-browser communication, but there is a shortcoming.
 And it’s of no small importance.

-You can check if your connection exhibits WebRTC leak using the aforementioned https://ipleak.net.
+You can check if your connection exhibits WebRTC leak at https://ipleak.net.
 After you disable WebRTC support, there should be no server listed in the section shown in the picture.

-These leaks are not to be taken light-heartedly.
+The DNS, WebRTC and IPv6 leaks are not to be taken light-heartedly.
 Although not universal, they are rather dangerous.
-Each of them, with reasonably small determination, can be used to reveal your identity.
-Did you know about these?
-Comment below and share your experience!
+Each of them, with reasonably small determination, can put at threat your online privacy and reveal your identity.
+So, make sure to take all the necessary measures to stay protected!